Companies are liable to pay corporation tax on profits of an accounting period.

-It was announced in the March 2021 budget there would be changes to Corporation Tax rates from 1 April 2023.
-The rate at which Corporation Tax will apply from this date depends on the level of profit for the year, and the number of associated companies.
+From 1st April 2023, the rate at which Corporation Tax will apply depends on the level of profit for the year, and the number of associated companies.

 - Companies with profits exceeding £250,000 will pay tax at the main rate 25%.